 DS 3 Crossback E-TENSE interior, dashboard & comfort

-Go for the top-spec DS 3 Ultra Prestige and you’ll benefit from some of the most comfortable seats in any modern production car
+Go for the top-spec DS 3 Crossback E-TENSE Ultra Prestige and you’ll benefit from some of the most comfortable seats in any modern production car

-You’ll either love or loathe the E-TENSE’s cabin: 'quirky' is probably the best word to describe the interior.
+You’ll either love or loathe the DS 3 Crossback E-TENSE’s cabin: 'quirky' is probably the best word to describe it.
 The dashboard is laid out in a diamond formation, with most of the buttons residing below the central touchscreen.
 The layout isn’t as complicated as it looks, though; the switches all do what you’d expect them to do, and connecting your phone using Apple CarPlay or Android Auto is a doddle.

-However, parts of the DS 3’s cabin feel over-designed.
+However, parts of the DS 3’s interior do feel over-designed.
 You’ll find the window switches on the centre console rather than on the doors, for example, and the big block of plastic trim obscuring over-the-shoulder visibility is the definition of form taking precedence over function.
 The digital dials look great, however, presenting all the necessary information exactly where you want it.

 DS 3 Crossback E-TENSE dashboard